 As with most businesses, flea markets evolve over time.
 They change according to the needs of both buyers and sellers, and they may adapt to the latest flea market trends.

-Though not all antique shows exclusively sell objects that are 100 years old or more, which is the definition of a true antique, most do have strict rules on permitted merchandise.
+Not all antique shows exclusively sell objects that are 100 years old or more, which is the definition of a true antique.
+Instead, most have strict rules on permitted merchandise.
 The Alameda Point Antiques Faire in the San Francisco Bay Area, for example, mandates that all items must be 20 years old or older.
 Vendors at Scott Antiques Markets in Atlanta and Ohio may sell only antiques unless their goods meet the criteria as artist-created works.
-Even then, their handcrafted merchandise must be marked as new to prevent customer confusion.
+Even then, their handcrafted merchandise must be marked as "new" to prevent confusing customers.

 Whether they're selling antique, vintage, or handcrafted goods, juried shows provide shoppers with desirable merchandise arranged in charming displays.
 In addition to being a fantastic source for decorative home furnishings, the displays are frequently a source of decorating inspiration.

 Chicago's Randolph Street Market is a good example of a large-scale juried event in a traditional flea market setting.
 Fewer than 25 percent of applicants are approved as vendors: organizers approve only those whose merchandise and personal style mesh with the vendors on either side.

 Potential exhibitors for the Three Speckled Hens Antiques & Old Stuff Shows in Paso Robles, California, are chosen in part because of their merchandising abilities and the uniqueness of their goods.
 This show also changes the requirements based on customers' current desires.
 For instance, they found that people don't want as much painted furniture as they did in the past, so they're not accepting new dealers who solely focus on that style.